greyblake/mago/README.markdown

 ## TODO

-* Add intro about magic numbers to README.
+* Setup TravisCI
-* Create GIF with some famous probject to show how it works.
+* Add info about API to README

 ## Copyright